International Cricket Council: 1964–1988 – International Cricket Conference

-In 1964, the ICC agreed upon including the non-Test playing countries.
+In 1964, the ICC agreed to include non-Test playing countries.
 The following year, the ICC changed its name to the International Cricket Conference.
-The US, Ceylon and Fiji were admitted as Associates, a new class of member.
+The US, Ceylon (who later became Sri Lanka) and Fiji were admitted as Associates, a new class of members.
 In 1968, Denmark, Bermuda, Netherlands, and East Africa were admitted as Associates, while South Africa had still not applied to rejoin the ICC.

 In 1969, the basic rules of ICC were amended.
 At the 1971 meeting, the idea of organizing a World Cup was introduced.
 At the 1973 meeting, it was decided that a World Cup would be played in 1975 in England.
-The six Test playing nations and East Africa and Sri Lanka were invited to take part.
+The six Test-playing nations and East Africa and Sri Lanka were invited to take part.

-New members were added frequently during this period:

-In 1974, Israel and Singapore were admitted as Associates.
+New members were added frequently during this period: Israel and Singapore in 1974, West Africa in 1976, Bangladesh in 1977, Papua-New Guinea in 1978, were admitted as Associates.

-In 1976, West Africa was admitted as an Associate.

-In 1977, Bangladesh was admitted as an Associate.

-In 1978, Papua-New Guinea was admitted as an Associate.
 South Africa applied to rejoin, but their application was rejected.

 In 1981, Sri Lanka was promoted to a Full Member, and they played their first Test in 1982.

 In 1984, a third class of membership (Affiliate) was introduced.
 Italy was the first such member, followed by Switzerland in 1985.
-In 1987, Bahamas and France were admitted, followed by Nepal in 1988.
+In 1987, the Bahamas and France were admitted, followed by Nepal in 1988.